 Webhooks

-Webhooks allow you to push information from Administrate's TMS to an external system, based on triggering events such as record creation and updates.
+Webhooks allow you to push information from Administrate's platform to an external system, based on triggering events such as record creation and updates.
 This is useful for integrations that require near-real-time notifications and avoids you from having to periodically poll for updates using our APIs.

 For a deep dive into how to discover which events are enabled for Webhooks, and how to create a Webhook and filtered Webhooks see our Core Webhooks documentation